TEK4000 – Systems Engineering

 If you are not already enrolled as a student at UiO, please see our information about?admission requirements and procedures for international applicants.

-The course is limited to 25 students, and is mandatory for students on the programme Space Systems (master's two years).
+The course is limited to 25 students, and is mandatory for students on the programme Space Systems (master).
 Other students may also take the course, and will be prioritised in the following order:

-1. Students in the other master programmes at the Department of Technology Systems (Renewable Energy Systems (master's two years) and Cybernetics and Autonomous Systems (programme option))
+1. Students in the other master programmes at the Department of Technology Systems (Renewable Energy Systems (master) and Cybernetics and Autonomous Systems (programme option))

 2. Master's students at the Faculty for Natural Sciences with the course on their study plan